yoppiibra/customer-segmentation-revenue-leakage-rfm-kmeans/README.md

 # 📊 Customer Segmentation & Revenue Leakage Analysis Using RFM and K-Means

+## 🚀 Key Results

+- Identified 3 main customer segments: Loyal, Regular, and Churn Risk
+- Found that ~6–7% of revenue is lost due to returns (revenue leakage)
+- Revealed that a small group of customers contributes most of the revenue

 ## 🧠 Overview

 This project aims to analyze customer behavior and identify key business opportunities using a data-driven approach.
 By combining **RFM (Recency, Frequency, Monetary) analysis** with **K-Means clustering**, this project uncovers: